intel/light-model-transformer/tests/model_zoo/README.md

 To test it you have 2 options.

 ## Inference way 1 (Modify code)
-This requires you to modify intel AI model zoo files by adding 1 line which will load the model.<br />
+This requires you to modify Model Zoo for Intel® Architecture files by adding 1 line which will load the model.<br />
-In both cases for bert large and bert base intel AI model zoo will run models/models/language_modeling/tensorflow/bert_large/training/fp32/run_classifier.py<br />
+In both cases for bert large and bert base Model Zoo for Intel® Architecture will run models/models/language_modeling/tensorflow/bert_large/training/fp32/run_classifier.py<br />
 The the following line has to be added to the run_classifier.py file at any point before the model is loaded, for example at the end of the file before tf.compat.v1.app.run() is called
 ```
 tf.load_op_library("<repo_root>/build/src/tf_op/libBertOp.so")